matt-davison/Standup/README.md

     * User can login
 * Stream
     * User can view home feed
-    * User can View a community's feed
-    * User can Follow a community
-    * User can sort feed
-* Search
-    * User can Find a community
-    * User can Create a community
-    * User can Follow a community
 * Explore
-    * User can use Explore Feed to find suggested content
+    * User can use Explore Feed to find suggested communities
-    * User can Follow a community
+    * User can search for communities
 * Creation
     * User can create content
 * Profile
-    * User can view settings menu
     * User can View account details
-    * User can View me/ community details
-    * User can View up/ community details
+    * User can view the their posts
 * Detail
-    * User can interact with content
-    * User can go to View me/ community details
+    * User can comment on posts
-    * User can go to View up/ community details
+    * User can follow communities and view posts in a list

 ### 3. Navigation